johnstonskj/johnstonskj.github.io/ham.md

 * Bencher CW Iambic Paddle

-While I rarely use this radio mobile, I do have the Windcamp backpack for it and use that to store a number of less-frequently used accessories and some mobile parts so that I could just grab the radio if I wanted.
+While I rarely use this radio mobile, I do have the Windcamp backpack for it and use that to store a number of less-frequently used accessories (the AH-705 lives in it) and some mobile parts so that I could just grab the radio if I wanted.

 ### sBitz